Common issues found by lateral inspections

 Regardless if you are buying a new home or an older home, you should make sure a lateral and sewer inspection is done so you know exactly what’s going on with your piping.
 Knowing is better than not knowing, whether its to know for sure your potential home is up-to-par or to find problems before they become wholly your responsibility.

 We find possible issues by using a sewer scope camera.
 Once something is located we can find it on the outside and fix it from there.
-What are the common problems that can be found from a lateral inspection?
+What are the common issues found by lateral inspections?
 Bellies, offset pipes, tree roots, grease build-up, cracking, pipe collapse and other defects are all common issues we can locate with a properly done inspection.
 Let’s discuss these problems from least common to most common.

-We all hope that inspections come back as fine, that nothing is wrong, but if there is a find then you want to know that you have an expert team on hand to solve it.
-McClain Bros. can not only do the inspection but also handle any repairs you may need to your sewage, heating and plumbing systems.
+We all hope that your lateral inspections come back fine and that nothing is wrong, but if there is an issue found, then you’ll want to know that you have an team of expert plumbers on hand to solve it.
+At McClain Bros. can we not only do the inspection, but also handle any plumbing repairs you may need to your sewage, heating and plumbing systems.
 We ensure that if you call us that you are in good hands.
-So if you need an inspection on a home before you buy it or need to get to a settlement, McClain is here for you.
+So if you need an lateral inspection on a home before you buy it or need to get to a settlement, McClain Bros. are here for you.